Reuse top tips

 - Carrier bags – they can be re-used when you go shopping or as bin bags around the house.
 Buy a bag for life and keep handy for every time you pop to the shops.

 - Old clothes – can be donated to charity shops, given to friends or family.
 You may also be able to mend a favourite item or turn it into something else – such as a cushion cover or a rag rug.
-You can also recycle them by placing in the red bag with your boxes.

 - Books, CDs and DVDs – donate them to charity shops or take them to the recycling banks at the Household Recycling Centres.

 - Paper bags – make useful wrapping paper.